camilouribebotta/visual-essays/docs/help.md

 ## Footnotes

 Footnotes and endnotes are not part of the core Markdown syntax.
-The visual essay Markdown processor supports a common extension that
+The visual essay Markdown processor supports a common extension that enables footnote linking in the essay text.
+The syntax is `[^1]`

 # Frequently asked questions